-Profanity in TV and video games linked to teen aggressionOctober 17th, 2011 in Psychology & Psychiatry /
+Profanity in TV and video games linked to teen aggressionOctober 17, 2011 in Medicine & Health / Psychology & Psychiatry

 While it's been long established that watching violent scenes increases aggression levels, a new study in the medical journal Pediatrics suggests that profanity in the media may have a similar effect.
 Pediatrics is the top-ranked journal in its field and among the top 2 percent most-cited scientific and medical journals in the world.